 7 January 2016

-We are building a single wind turbine on a field adjacent to our headquarters at The Lodge near Sandy, Bedfordshire.
+In 2016 we built a wind turbine on a field adjacent to our headquarters at The Lodge near Sandy, Bedfordshire.

 We believe that renewable energy is an essential tool in the fight against climate change, which poses the single biggest threat to the long-term survival of birds and wildlife.

 Current science suggests that by 2100, one sixth of all species could face extinction unless there is extensive action to reduce greenhouse gas emissions.

 In addition to campaigning to reduce greenhouse gas emissions, and significantly reducing our energy consumption by making energy savings across the society, we are committed to reducing our own carbon footprint by generating our energy needs from renewable sources.

 The turbine measures 100 m at its highest point and should produce over 50% of the RSPB's total UK electricity needs across 127 sites.
 It provides a direct supply of green electricity to RSPB headquarters at The Lodge.

 We built the turbine in partnership with green energy company Ecotricity.